 Marketing is anything but static

 The digital era has completely changed the face of marketing.
-Both the number of businesses and the number of users present online is growing.
+Both the number of businesses and the number of users present online are growing.
 Big companies have been tracking user behavior and using these insights in their marketing efforts for years and the small “fish” are beginning to catch on.

-Tracking online behavior of their consumers, a company can consistently work on optimizing the content and serve it to the right person at the right time.
-Buyers intent can be determined and used to deliver personalized ads and create a personal shopping experience.
+Tracking the online behavior of their consumers, a company can consistently work on optimizing the content and serve it to the right person at the right time.
+Buyers’ intent can be determined and used to deliver personalized ads and create a personal shopping experience.
 This is what gives smaller businesses the competitive edge on big companies, that would otherwise beat them senseless in the mass media marketing game.

 But with GDPR and CCPA coming into the picture digital marketers are handicapped, right?
 Surely, it is much more difficult to gather data now?

-How many times have you come to a website, seen a cookie consent pop up and just turned around and clicked close?
-After the initial annoyment with all the pop ups and opt ins, the users have got into the rut of “Yeah, yeah, just take my data and give me my content”.
+How many times have you come to a website, seen a cookie consent pop up, and just turned around and clicked close?
+After the initial annoyment with all the pop-ups and opt-ins, the users have got into the rut of “Yeah, yeah, just take my data and give me my content”.

 Email marketing is a different case though.
 Gone are the days of sending cold emails en masse.
 Do we really miss them, though?
 Compared to lead generation campaigns, where we use personalized messages aimed at users that are actually interested in what you have to say, it seems like such a waste of time and energy.